 - Horizon 2020

-- H2020 Energy - promoting EU renewable energy (RE) and energy efficiency (EE) policies
+Promoting EU renewable energy (RE) and energy efficiency (EE) policies.

 The Interreg programme is all about finding innovative ways to make the most of territorial assets and tackle shared problems of Member States, regions and other authorities.
 There are four programmes under which Hampshire is eligible to apply for funding, and each programme has slightly different priorities.

 The Interreg 5a 2 Seas programme is a cross-border funding stream with the Pas de Calais region of France, West Flanders (Belgium) and the South West of the Netherlands.
 Priorities for the programme are:

 - Supporting the shift towards a low carbon economy in all sectors